Sister of jailed British-Egyptian activist ‘pinning hopes’ on PM’s efforts

 Ms Seif said her family is “pinning our hopes” on the Prime Minister’s efforts to help.

-Mr Sunak, who is in Egypt for the major climate summit, said he will raise the case with Egyptian President Abdel Fattah El-Sisi.
+Mr Sunak, who is in Egypt for the major climate summit, stressed his “deep concern” about the case in a meeting with Egyptian President Abdel Fattah El-Sisi.

-The Prime Minister told broadcasters: “I am hoping to see President Sisi later today.
+“The Prime Minister said he hoped to see this resolved as soon as possible and would continue to press for progress,” Downing Street said.

-“I will, of course, raise this issue.
-It’s something that not just the United Kingdom but many countries want to see resolved.”
+Earlier, Mr Sunak had told broadcasters the case was one “not just the United Kingdom but many countries want to see resolved”.

 Mr Sunak had written to Mr Abd El-Fattah’s family saying he was “totally committed” to resolving the case, which he described as “a priority for the British Government both as a human rights defender and as a British national”.